MrChromebox/website/docs/fwscript.md

 *   **Install/Update UEFI (Full ROM) Firmware**

-    As this is a full replacement firmware, the script will offer users the option to back up their stock firmware on USB (required if the script is not capable of providing a stock firmware image).
+    As this is a full replacement firmware, the script will offer users the option to back up their stock firmware to USB (required if the script is not capable of providing a stock firmware image).

     As Chromeboxes store their Ethernet MAC address in the RO_VPD (read-only vital product data) region of the stock firmware, the script will extract that region from the stock firmware and inject it into the new firmware ensuring the unique MAC address isn't lost.
 It will also persist the VPD region across firmware updates, so this is all transparent to the user.

-    After installing the UEFI (Full ROM) Firmware, your device will boot directly in UEFI Mode; ChromeOS will not be able boot.
+    After installing the UEFI (Full ROM) Firmware, your device will boot directly in UEFI Mode; ChromeOS will not be able to boot.
 Your ChromeOS device is now a "regular PC," and you can install the OS of your choice without any special instructions.

     **Requires firmware write-protect disabled:** `YES`